fastly/compute-js-static-publish/README.md

 npx @fastly/compute-js-static-publish@latest --root-dir=./public
 ```

 This will generate a Compute application at `./compute-js`.
-It will add a default `./src/index.js` file that instantiates the [`PublisherServer`](#publisherserver) class and runs it to serve the static files from your project.
+It will add a default `./compute-js/src/index.js` file that instantiates the [`PublisherServer`](#publisherserver) class and runs it to serve the static files from your project.

+> [!TIP]
-> This process creates a `./static-publish.rc.js` to hold your configuration.
+> This process creates a `./compute-js/static-publish.rc.js` to hold your configuration.
 This, as well as the other files created in your new Compute program at `./compute-js`, can be committed to source control (except for the ones we specify in `.gitignore`!)

-Now, each time you build this Compute project, `compute-js-static-publish` will re-scan your `./public` directory and regenerate `/src/statics-metadata.js` and `/src/statics.js`.
-These files hold references to your project's public files.
+> [!IMPORTANT]
+> This step generates an application that includes your files and a program that serves them, and needs to be run only once.
+To make modifications to your application, simply make changes to your static files and rebuild it.
+Read the rest of this section for more details.

-### 2. Test your application using [Fastly's local development server](https://developer.fastly.com/learning/compute/testing/#running-a-local-testing-server)
+### 2. Test your application locally

+The `start` script builds and runs your application using [Fastly's local development server](https://developer.fastly.com/learning/compute/testing/#running-a-local-testing-server).

 ```shell
 cd ./compute-js